ebmgt/ebmgt.github.io/clinician_culture/_readme.txt

-This directoy houses a summary of positive deviance and similar studies that give narrative, qualitative contrast of individual clinicians or clinical sites who are positive deviannts in a process or outcome measure, compared to individuals or sites that are not 'bright spots'.
+This directory houses a summary of positive deviance and similar studies that give narrative, qualitative contrast of individual clinicians or clinical sites who are positive deviannts in a process or outcome measure, compared to individuals or sites that are not 'bright spots'.